-Jess Tucker is originally from Bucyrus, Ohio, a small farm town north of Columbus.
-She majored in neuroscience and chemistry at Baldwin-Wallace University and completed her medical training at Ohio University HCOM in Athens.
-Jess fell in love with family medicine after realizing how diverse the opportunities are for scope of practice and community involvement.
-She loves obstetrics and women’s health, hospice/palliative care, intensive care and inpatient medicine, OMT and procedures.
-Jess most looks forward to practicing broad-spectrum family medicine in a rural underserved area and developing continuity with her patients.
+Jess completed her medical training in Athens, Ohio and fell in love with family medicine after realizing how diverse the opportunities are for scope of practice, advocacy, and community involvement.
+She loves obstetrics and women’s health, hospice/palliative care, intensive care, inpatient medicine and (most) procedures.
+She most looks forward to practicing broad-spectrum family medicine in a rural underserved area and developing continuity with her patients.

-In her free time, Jess loves to be outdoors hiking, kayaking, swimming, and camping with her family and black lab, Moka.
-She also enjoys traveling and visiting national parks.
+In her free time, Jess loves to be outdoors hiking, kayaking, paddle boarding, swimming, and biking with her family.
+She self identifies as a “foodie” and enjoys traveling.

 Samantha Wu was born and raised in the San Francisco Bay Area and grew up in a large family of over thirty aunties and uncles and more than thirty cousins.
 She attended Cornell University where she studied Urban & Regional Planning with a minor in Law & Society, and Asian Studies with a minor in Asian American Studies and Southeast Asian Studies.
 She then completed a pre-health post-baccalaureate program before going to Michigan State University College of Human Medicine for medical school.
 Sam went into Family Medicine because she has a passion for helping those in need and hopes to build long-lasting relationships with those in her community.
 She chose Grant because she wanted an unopposed program that would provide a well-rounded education, but more importantly Sam was drawn to Grant's dedication to helping underserved populations.
 When she is not at the hospital, Sam enjoys being outdoors, skiing and snowboarding, going to the beach, singing karaoke, and watching the Spartans, San Jose Sharks, Golden State Warriors and the San Francisco 49ers.